orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 #### Subscribing to "your" channel

 Your users will need to be able to receive messages that are broadcast to them.
-You'll enable by having them subscribe to a topic named after their IPFS id.
+You will enable this by having them subscribe to a topic named after their IPFS id.

 Update the `_init` function to look like the following: